 Kea Wilson serves as Communications Manager for Strong Towns.
-She's based in the great city of St. Louis, Missouri, but she's lived everywhere from Santa Fe, New Mexico to coastal Maryland to far northern Michigan.
+She's based in the great city of St. Louis, Missouri, but she's lived everywhere from Santa Fe, New Mexico to coastal Maryland to far northern Michigan and the exurbs of Cleveland, Ohio.
 She became passionate about the question of what it means to build a better world when she was in college, where she volunteered at a co-op bike collective and studied (most of) the great works of western civilization, roughly in chronological order.
-She's worked in community outreach and development for six years, most recently at a small independent bookstore where she coordinated a not-so-small author events series.
-She's also an avid (if somewhat slow) cyclist, an armchair economics nerd, and a novelist.
+She's worked in community outreach and development for eight years.
+Before she came to Strong Towns, she worked at a small independent bookstore where she coordinated a not-so-small author events series.
+She's also an avid cyclist and runner, an armchair economics nerd, and a novelist.

 Your daily commute sucks.
 Is it also making you go broke?